jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - Composition: Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
 No PK needed!
 - Aggregation: Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
 PK required.

-I think UML is just a notation for creating an ERD?
 UML can be translated into relations:

 - Classes become relations.
 - Associations become relations containing the keys from each class; and the key of this new relation depends on the multiplicity of the involved classes.
 E.g. for a 1-to-many association (also written  0..1 to \*), the key comes from the ‘many’ side.
 Or, again depending on multiplicity, the attributes from the association can be ‘folded into’ one of the classes.